7 Biggest Feeds and Speeds Mistakes CNC’ers Make

 Let’s take the alternative.
 We’re charging along in the cut and all of a sudden there’s a noise.
 Suppose we reduce the spindle rpm without reducing the feedrate?
 Very bad idea–reducing rpm at the same feedrate kicks up the chip load and will likely break your cutter.
 Always reduce feedrate first!

 Here’s one more example.
 We enter the cut, perhaps it’s a nasty parting off cut on a lathe, and suddenly there’s loud chatter.
 Again, our instinct is to slow down.
-But chatter is a resonant phenomenon.
-It’s just as likely to stop if you speed up as slow down–so be sure to give both a try.
+But chatter is a resonant vibration.
+It’s just as likely to stop if you speed up as slow down because you’re changing the frequency in either case–so be sure to give both a try.
 Chatter is actually very manageable if you understand a little bit about how it operates.
 The chapter on Chatter from our Free Feeds and Speeds Tutorial will give you the tools you need to tame Chatter very quickly.

 Ignoring Cut Depth and Cut Width in Favor of Feeds and Speeds